trangtranoo6/Aptamer_Salmonella/iiser-mohali-main/README.md

 Dock the cluster center sequences using Hex dock, inclueded in the software package.
 (kindly note that if you run the software using generated proteins, you will need to generate a PDB file before running the docking step)
-Select the best cluster, based on the cluster center which shows the least binding energy Dock random sequences in the best cluster, or re-eneter the best cluster FASTA into the KAMI program to recluster
+Select the best cluster, based on the cluster center which shows the least binding energy Dock random sequences in the best cluster, or re-eneter the best cluster FASTA into this package to recluster

-## Authors and acknowledgment

-Utpal Garain <br>
-Soumadeep Saha <br>
-Kalyandeep Ghosh <br>
-Udbhas Garai <br>